NHS video on accessing GP surgery:

 We ask you for personal information so that you can receive appropriate care and treatment.
 This information is recorded on computer and we are registered under the Data Protection Act.

 The practice will ensure that patient confidentiality is maintained at all times by all members of the practice team.
 We also understand that the duty of confidentiality owed to a person less than 16 years of age is as great as the duty owed to any other person.
 However, for the effective functioning of a multi-disciplinary team it is sometimes necessary that medical information about you is shared between members of the team.
-If you have a specific objection to this, please inform the Health Care Professional dealing with you at the time, or Jane Eaton, Practice Manager.
+If you have a specific objection to this, please inform the Health Care Professional dealing with you at the time, or Angela Newman, Practice Manager.

 As a practice we do not tolerate abusive language or behaviour towards any member of the practice staff.
 Continual bad behaviour will result in exclusion from the practice list.